dqops/dqo/docs/dqo-concepts/user-interface-overview/user-interface-overview.md

 ![Navigation bar sections](https://dqops.com/docs/images/working-with-dqo/navigating-the-graphical-interface/rigth-part-of-the-navigation-bar.png)

-- **Help** - Links to the support page, documentation, DQO account manager and configuration parameters settings set at the start of DQO.
+- **Help** - Links to the support page, documentation, DQOps account manager and configuration parameters settings set at the start of DQOps.
 You can change the configuration settings by [setting command line arguments at the start of the application](../../command-line-interface/dqo.md).
-- **Synchronize** - Synchronize locally stored results with your DQO account.
+- **Synchronize** - Synchronize locally stored results with your DQOps Cloud account.
 - **Notifications** - You can view DQO notifications and enable or disable the scheduler.
 A NEW tag will appear when there is a new notification.
-- **User account** - Provide information about your account, current limits and access to the DQO account manager.
+- **User account** - Provide information about your account, current limits and access to the DQOps Cloud account.

 ## Tree view